 Caldas de Reis is a small spa town in Galicia on the Portuguese Camino de Santiago with a long history dating back to the Bronze Age.

-The next stop on the Portuguese Camino de Santiago after Pontevedra, the town is best known for its thermal spas, which have been visited for centuries for the water’s healing properties.
+The town which is the next stop on the Portuguese Camino de Santiago after Pontevedra, is best known for thermal spas that have been visited for centuries for the water’s healing properties.

 With the arrival of the Romans, the town experienced massive growth and explosion of culture, which was further enhanced by the establishment of the medieval Portuguese Camino de Santiago.

-Caldas de Reis was given its current name in the 12th century, when Urraca, Queen of León, had a defensive tower there where she used to spend long periods with her son Alfonso VII, king of Galicia, Leon, and Castile.
-It received the name of Caldas de Rex and it became a noble town.
+Caldas de Reis was given its current name in the 12th century, when Urraca, Queen of León, built a defensive tower where she used to spend long periods with her son Alfonso VII, King of Galicia, Leon, and Castile.
+The town received the name of Caldas de Rex and became a place of nobility.

 Today, the small town acts as a stopping point on the Camino de Santiago, and still receives a large number of visitors seeking the benefits of the thermal springs.